EdgarAllenExile/notehub/02. Projects/az-204/lp1-app-service-web-apps.md

 Actions can be proportionate to the same condition, or they can b e seperate. i.e. you can increase and decrease by the same metric, or they can each be depednant on any variety of conditions.

+## How to Enable Autoscale

+Generally, Portal -> Scale out (ASP) -> Rules Based -> Scale out Method -> Configure

+Only manual scaling by default, custom autoscale reveals groups that can be used to manage scale settings.

+## Auto Scale best practices

+Concepts:

+- Scaling out is horizontal, increating or decreasing number of instances
+- Auto Scale jobs always readsthe associated metric by which it should scale
+- All thresholds are calculated at an instance level, add 1x instance, when instances at 2
+- All added to the activity log

+### Autoscale best practices

+Ensure the max and min values are different and have a decent margin.
+Max instances = 2 min instancese -2 is bad since no scaling can happen.

+Choose right statistic for metrics.
+Probably use average.

+Choose thresholds carefully for all metrics.
+Don't use the same number for both, use something like 50% and 80% CPU usage, giving the rules the ability to scale and then coast for a litle.

+You can use multiple rules for a single profile.
+On scale-out, autoscale runs if any rule is met.
+On scale-in, autoscale requires all rules to be met.

+Always select a safe default instance number.

+Set notifications.

+## Staging Environments

+Staging slots:

+- Validate changes